 While that isn’t the precise story that unfolds in my head when I smell Lonestar Memories, the spirit of the perfume as I smell it is perfectly captured in that vignette and in the name.

 I grew up in the western and southwestern United States, and some of my most vivid childhood memories are of long family car trips, either in the daytime under a sun so hot that the landscape shimmered in the heat rebounding off the pavement, or at night when the car’s headlights illuminated a flat, cool landscape that seemed like it would roll out in front of us forever.

 My dad, instigator of road trips, with my big brother.

 Lonestar Memories evokes all of those memories.
-The opening smells like hot asphalt, diesel fumes, motor oil stains on salty skin, and smoke.
+It smells like hot asphalt, diesel fumes, motor oil stains on salty skin, and smoke.
 From a distance, it’s alluring.
 But beware to the person who gets close.
 Up close, it’s raw and forceful in a way that I can only compare to a few other fragrances.
-Game-changers.
-Scents that demand a different answer to the question of why we perfume ourselves.
+Scents that redefine what perfume is.
 Scents that disorient.